-A familiar face to Australian audiences as the host of Foxtel’s international travel series Escape, and for his regular appearances on Mornings (Ch 9), few would believe that David Whitehill began his career as a dolphin trainer at Sea World.
+A familiar face to Australian audiences as the host of Foxtel’s international travel series Escape, and for his regular appearances on Channel Nine’s Today and Today Extra Shows, few would believe that David Whitehill began his career as a dolphin trainer at Sea World.

 Australia was first introduced to David Whitehill in 2002 when he was crowned Cleo magazines Bachelor of the Year.